 - The Company rents utility poles used in its operations.
 Generally, pole rentals are cancelable on short notice, but the Company anticipates that such rentals will recur.
-Rent expense incurred for pole rental attachments for the year ended December 31, 2010 (Successor), one month ended December 31, 2009 (Successor), eleven months ended November 30, 2009 (Predecessor) and year ended December 31, 2008 (Predecessor), was \$50 million, \$4 million, \$43 million and \$47 million, respectively. - The Company pays franchise fees under multi-year franchise agreements based on a percentage of revenues generated from video service per year.
+Rent expense incurred for pole rental attachments for the years ended December 31, 2011 and 2010 (Successor), one month ended December 31, 2009 (Successor) and eleven months ended November 30, 2009 (Predecessor), was \$49 million, \$50 million, \$4 million, and \$43 million, respectively. - The Company pays franchise fees under multi-year franchise agreements based on a percentage of revenues generated from video service per year.
 The Company also pays other franchise related costs, such as public education grants, under multi-year agreements.
-Franchise fees and other franchise-related costs included in the accompanying statement of operations were \$178 million, \$15 million, \$161 million and \$179 million for the year ended December 31, 2010 (Successor), one month ended December 31, 2009 (Successor), eleven months ended November 30, 2009 (Predecessor) and year ended December 31, 2008 (Predecessor), respectively. - The Company also has \$73 million in letters of credit, primarily to its various worker's compensation, property and casualty, and general liability carriers, as collateral for reimbursement of claims.
+Franchise fees and other franchise-related costs included in the accompanying statement of operations were \$174 million, \$178 million, \$15 million and \$161 million for the years ended December 31, 2011 and 2010 (Successor), one month ended December 31, 2009 (Successor) and eleven months ended November 30, 2009 (Predecessor), respectively. - The Company also has \$64 million in letters of credit, primarily to its various worker's compensation, property and casualty, and general liability carriers, as collateral for reimbursement of claims.